 “It’s too bad we’re going to my house after school,” I said.
 “Otherwise we could have asked your mom today.”

 “How?
 Go to your house after my practice, then ask her to drive us to my house?”

 “That’s the way, exactamente!
 I’ll call her now and ask if that’s okay.”

 “Okay.
 I guess.”

 Todd pulled his cell out of his backpack.
 He looked at me.
 “You guess?
 No guessing about it.
 It’s the best way.
 I’ll bet she knows by the time we get to my house.
-Your mom will have phoned her by then.
+I’ll bet your mom will have phoned her to tell her the news by then.
 Maybe even by now.”